kmarsyd/training.artemis.rds/_episodes/01-intro.md

 ~~~
 {: .output}

-Delete the archive once you've unpacked it
+Delete the archive once you've unpacked it:

 ~~~
 rm Automation.tar.gz
 ~~~
 {: .bash}

-Finally, we can now **exit** our interactive job.
+Finally, we can now **exit** our interactive job:

 ~~~
 exit